 No one else in Scouting has any part to play in this stage of the process.
 Via their online application, the applicant will advise Disclosure Scotland of any change of address since their previous disclosure, if they have not done so already.
 As with the current system, the applicant will receive their paper PVG certificate, and UK headquarters will be notified of the outcome and then relevant parties will be informed.

 Communications from Compass and Safe Scouting Team

 If a Commissioner has to follow up on a disclosure they will be contacted accordingly.

-If the disclosure is issued satisfactorily, Compass will be updated and an email will go to the Appointments Secretary as it does now.
+If the disclosure is issued satisfactorily, Compass will be updated and an email will go to the Appointments Secretary.

 90, 60 and 30 day notifications will continue to be sent to Appointment Secretaries and line managers, for PVGs that are due for renewal etc. but that clock keeps ticking until the applicant submits their online application to Disclosure Scotland, not when the ID Check arrives at Gilwell.

 If there are specific circumstances that prevent an individual using the online process, e.g. they do not have an email address, the Appointment Secretary can contact email@example.com and request a paper form.
 Only one form will be provided however, and forms will no longer be available from Scout Stores.
 Also, if a disclosure is needed for regulated work with protected adults, please contact firstname.lastname@example.org .